Weighted Euler characteristic of the moduli space of higher rank Joyce-Song pairs: Direct computation of invariants in an example

-and compute each term on the right hand side of \eqref{compute-it-2} separately. \begin{remark} As we described above there exists an action of $\operatorname{GL}_{2}(\mathbb{C})$ on $\textbf{S}:=\mathbb{P}(\operatorname{H}^{0}(\mathcal{O}_{\mathbb{P}^{1}}(n+r-1))^{\oplus 2}))$.
+and compute each term on the right hand side of \eqref{compute-it-2} separately. \begin{remark} As we described above, there exists an action of $GL_{2}(\mathbb{C})$ on $\textbf{S}:=\mathbb{P}(\operatorname{H}^{0}(\mathcal{O}_{\mathbb{P}^{1}}(n+k-1))^{\oplus 2}))$.
 This action induces an action of the corresponding Lie algebra on the tangent space of $\textbf{S}$ given by the map:

-where $\mathfrak{K}$ denotes the Lie algebra associated to the group $\operatorname{GL}_{2}(\mathbb{C})$.
-The dimension of the automorphism group of objects representing the elements of $\textbf{S}$ is given by the dimension of the stabilizer (in $\operatorname{GL}_{2}(\mathbb{C})$) group of these elements, which itself is given by the dimension of the kernel of the map in \eqref{lie-tangent}.
-On the other hand, the dimension of the kernel of the map in \eqref{lie-tangent} is an upper-semicontinious function.
-Therefore by the usual arguments, we obtain a stratification of $\textbf{S}$ which induces a stratification of $\left[\frac{\textbf{S}}{\operatorname{GL}_{2}(\mathbb{C})}\right]$ into locally closed strata such that over each stratum the dimension of the stabilizer group is constant as we vary over points inside that stratum.
-Hence in Definition \ref{2-strata} we stated without proof that the defined strata are locally closed in $\mathfrak{M}^{([\mathbb{P}^{1}],2)}_{ss,\mathcal{B}_{p}}(\tilde{\tau})$. \end{remark}
+where $\mathfrak{g}l_{2}(\mathbb{C})$ denotes the Lie algebra associated to the group $GL_{2}(\mathbb{C})$.
+The dimension of the automorphism group of objects representing the elements of $\textbf{S}$ is given by the dimension of the stabilizer (in $GL_{2}(\mathbb{C})$) group of these elements, which itself is given by the dimension of the kernel of the map in \eqref{lie-tangent1}.
+On the other hand, the dimension of the kernel of the map in \eqref{lie-tangent1} is an upper-semicontinious function.
+Therefore by the usual arguments, we obtain a stratification of $\textbf{S}$ which induces a stratification of $\left[\frac{\textbf{S}}{GL_{2}(\mathbb{C})}\right]$ into locally closed strata, such that over each stratum the dimension of the stabilizer group is constant as we vary over points inside that stratum.
+Here in Definition \ref{2-strata} we stated without proof that the defined strata are locally closed in $\mathfrak{M}^{([\mathbb{P}^{1}],2)}_{\mathcal{B}_{p},ss}(\tilde{\tau})$, this is discussed in detail and for more general cases in the Appendix . \end{remark}